 - Allow Voting: Enabling this will allow the members to start voting for ideas in this campaign.

 Note: If the voting is disabled for the entire community it will override 'Voting Allowed' for a specific campaign.

-- Disable Commenting: This setting allows us to disable commenting in any specific campaign.
+- Enable Commenting: This setting allows us to enable commenting in any specific campaign.

 - Member Idea Submission Allowed: The administrator has to enable this setting for members to submit ideas in a campaign.